paulilab/paulilab.github.io/README.md

 Specifying `picture: /assets/img/some_picture.jpg` for any page or news post results in the image being used on Facebook/Twitter.

+### Adding publications

+Author a md file under `/_pubs` (copying an existing publication and updating is the easiest way to accomplish this).

+If a whole publication year is missing, check that it has been added under `years` inside the `/_config.yml` file.

 ### splash image